Introduction to Copyright & Fair Use, Part 2Track : Online Management

-Copyright infringement lawsuits against colleges and universities are no longer hypothetical – they are reality.
-Numerous universities around the country have been sued for everything from illegally posting articles and book chapters in learning management systems, to improperly streaming video for the purposes of facilitating research and providing access to students with disabilities.
-In this workshop you will develop a working familiarity with the “transformative use” doctrine and its growing importance to educational fair use and the continuously expanding collection of “Best Practices in Fair Use.”
+Copyright infringement lawsuits against colleges and universities are no longer hypothetical – they are a reality.
+Numerous universities in the United States have been sued for everything from illegally posting articles and book chapters in learning management systems, to improperly streaming video for the purposes of facilitating research and providing access to students with disabilities.
+In this workshop, you will develop a working familiarity with the “transformative use” doctrine and its growing importance to educational fair use and the continuously expanding collection of “Best Practices in Fair Use.”

 Prerequisite: Introduction to Copyright and Fair Use Part 1 workshop OR a working knowledge of the copyright and fair use guidelines.

 This workshop is in a one-day, synchronous format.
 You will have access to the workshop content one day prior to the live session.
 There will then be a mandatory, 3-hour live session (typically from 12-3pm eastern time) during which you will hear a presentation and participate in a question and answer session.
 During the workshop, you will engage with your colleagues on an online discussion board.
 Following the session, you will be required to complete a quiz testing your knowledge within 24 hours of the conclusion of the live session.
 Total length of time to completion: 2 days, approximately 6 hours of work